Skip to main content

 9

-Touch-ups, caulk lines refreshed, hardware reinstalled, masking removed, floor protection removed, final HEPA vacuum cleanup if RRP scope, walkthrough with you, punch-list items addressed within 24 hours.
+Touch-ups, caulk lines refreshed, hardware reinstalled, masking removed, floor protection removed.
+Final HEPA vacuum cleanup with EPA RRP cleanup verification on pre-1978 work.
+Walkthrough with owner.
+Punch-list addressed within 24–48 hours.
+5-year Iron Crest workmanship warranty begins on the painted surfaces.

 Why hire a North End specialist for interior painting

-Interior painting in older North End homes requires specific competence — EPA RRP certification, plaster repair skill, careful trim masking, and color sense for the period architectural context.
-Hiring on price alone for this work in pre-1978 homes is risky.
+Interior painting in older North End homes requires specific competence — EPA RRP certification (federal-law requirement), pre-1980 asbestos pre-screen on joint compound, plaster-and-lath wall protocols, original wide-profile Craftsman trim preservation skill, and color sense for the period architectural context across Craftsman bungalow, Tudor Revival, Colonial Revival, and post-war ranch vocabularies.
+Hiring on price alone for this work in pre-1978 District housing is risky.

-Premium-grade Benjamin Moore and Sherwin Williams products as standard
+Premium-grade Benjamin Moore Aura and Sherwin Williams Emerald paint as the standard — not contractor-grade

 Licensed Idaho RCE #6681702, $2M general liability, full workers' comp